AnitaOstrowska/portfolio/README.md

   * PyCharm
   * DevTools
 * Understanding of the testing purpose in the software lifecycle.
-* Knowledge of testing principles, techniques and processes.
+* Knowledge of testing principles, techniques and processes; familiarity with ISTQB.
 * Analyzing requirements and creating test strategies.
 * Experience in creating test documentation: designing scenarios and test cases.
 * Experience in integration, system and acceptance tests.